PennTURBO/Turbo-Documentation/turbo_axiomization.md

-# Semantic Axioms in Electronic Health Records, as Instantiated by PennTURBO
+# Semantic Axioms in Electronic Health Records, as Instantiated by the TURBO Cohort Pipeline in PennTURBO

 ## Introduction